railshotway/therailshotway.com/source/posts/2021-05-29-uncovering-hotwire-patterns-part-1-loading-frames-on-demand.html.md

 From the <a href="https://turbo.hotwire.dev/handbook/frames#lazily-loading-frames" target="_blank">Hotwire docs</a>,
-we know introducing `<turbo-frame>` elements with `src` attributes is enough to lazy-load the frame's contents when the site is visited.
+we know introducing `<turbo-frame>` elements with `src` attributes is enough to lazy-load the frame's contents when the page is visited.

 But what if we don't want to load the frame's contents immediately?
 A couple reasons that might be: